ces0157/Flight_software_blue/README.md

 ## FILE Layout
 - The "format.py" is a python script that will format a virtual SD partition (must be run in a virtual environment)
 - The "RTOS_DEMO.elf" file is the most recent Board executable containing FreeRTOS, LittleFS, and the board support package.
 This will be used with QEMU emulation
-- The "system.dtb" is a device tree of the AVNET Ultra96-v2 Zynq Ultrascale+ ZU3EG Development board, use for QEMU emulation
+- The "system.dtb" is a device tree of the AVNET Ultra96-v2 Zynq Ultrascale+ ZU3EG Development board, used for QEMU emulation
 - The "sd.img" is the virtual SD card.
 - The "q-run.sh" is a bashscript that will run QEMU emulating the target board (assuming you have the .elf or executable file)
 - The "vitis_export_arhive.ide.zip" is the most important part of this whole repository.
 It contains all the code and support to be used within the Xilinix/ Vitis platform.
 If you want to make any modification to the code this is the file you want to use.
 But don't worry we will show you how to set it up!

 ## Quick Start
 If you don't care about the project files and just want to run, then this is the section for you.
 All you need is the sd card, RTOS_DEMO.elf, the device tree, and the bash script.
-1. In a WSL or linux terminal run:
+1. After downloading the repository, run the following command in a WSL or linux terminal (preferably Ubuntu):
 `$bash q-run.sh`
-2. You will be prompted to enter a file location of your .elf file, enter the path to it.
+2. You will be prompted to enter a file location of your .elf file, enter the path to it. (i.e /path/to/ROTS_DEMO.elf)
-3. After this run you should see a qemu window pop open, which mean's the hardware is being emulated running!
+3. After this run you should see a qemu window pop open, which mean's the hardware is being emulated and running!
-4. If you want to test the actual exectuable file code run :
+4. If you want to test the actual exectuable file code run the following command in a new Window :
 `$gdb-multiarch RTOS_DEMO.elf`
 5. This will open a new GDB session.
+Enusre that the the architecutre is set to arm you can do this by running this command:
+`$set architecture arm`
-However we are not connected to the actual hardware yet, run:
+8. We still have not connected to the actual hardware yet.
+In order to do so run:
    `$target remote localhost:1234`
-6. If succesfull you should see something along the lines of vector table <0,0,0,0....0>
+9. If succesfull you should see something along the lines of vector table <0,0,0,0....0>
-7. Now you can operate within GDB and test the code (our current test code is in main function.
-In the documentation section of this repository, there is a more detailed description on testing your code.
+10. Now you can operate within GDB and test the code (our current test code is in main function)
+11. If using our code run:
+    `$break main`
+    `$c`
+12. You should now be in the main function of our program use typical GDB functions (next, step, and continue) to go through the code of this program

 ## Modifying and Building
 The best and easisest way to make changes to the code is to use the "vitis_export_arhive.ide.zip"